New Freedom Website

 We’re not the only ones who think freedom needs a hand, but as a Freedom Communications site, we follow the model of an exceptional defender of liberty, R.C.
 Hoiles. [snip]

 With the support of more than 25 newspapers across the country, including that flagship, FreedomPolitics.com will be a hub of news and commentary dedicated to spreading R.C.
 Hoiles’ vision and the ideas of liberty of liberty he loved.

-Right now we’re just getting started (consider this our soft launch), so don’t hesitate to let us know if something goes awry.
+Right now we’re just getting started (consider this our soft launch), and the website still has more features to come.
+We might bring in some website builder experts to help us along the way.
+So please don’t hesitate to let us know if something goes awry so we can iron it out.
 The site will go fully operational on Inauguration Day with a slate of commentary from the top minds in the freedom movement.

 The first set of articles are great.
 My fave is from former co-worker Doug Bandow, who writes about our “Return to Liberal Interventionism.”